leandromedina/hcs_challenge/README.md

 ** Installation **

-First Use your favorite package manager to install node and mongodb, then follow the next steps to setup your project
+First Use your favorite package manager to install node and mongodb, then install node packages with

 - npm install

+Seed the database using

+- npm run seed

 ** Usage **
 To run production server use